 Body Revolution Kettlebells

-Whether you’re a newcomer to the gym or have been lifting for years, these neoprene coated cast iron kettlebells, available in ten weights ranging from 2kg to 24k, are suitable for all fitness levels.
+Whether you’re a newcomer to the gym or have been lifting for years, these neoprene-coated cast iron kettlebells, available in ten weights ranging from 2kg to 24kg, are suitable for all fitness levels.

-One of the main tips our expert Tom gave for buying gym accessories to use at home is to pick products that are nice to look at and you will feel motivated to use them.
+One of the main tips our experts gave for buying gym accessories to use at home is to pick products that are nice to look at so you will feel motivated to use them.
 These stylish kettlebells are available in ten vivid colours, depending on which weight you choose.

 Best for home gyms: Bionic Body Soft Kettle Bell with Handle